 Bournville: Yes, this is the place where Bournville chocolate was born and just like its namesake, this is one sweet area to live.
 Sorry.
 Originally founded by the Quaker Cadbury family for employees at its Cadbury’s factory, today this area is blessed with some fantastic green spaces, particularly the Village Green, Bournville Park and Rowheath Pavilion’s playing fields.

-Bournville is also home to some amazing architecture and just to the north of the area, Selly Oak is home to lots of student housing and affordable family homes.
+Bournville is also home to some amazing architecture and just to the north of the area, Selly Oak is home to lots of student housing, family homes and some of the most affordable apartments in Birmingham.

 It’s for you to decide whether you can resist the easy excuse to eat chocolate everyday if you choose to live here!